opticdev/optic/website/blog/design-guides-for-api-changes.md

 When we design an API, one thing we’re doing is designing how the API will change over time.
 The way we design change influences the way we design other aspects of the API, such as the behavior or the technical details.

 For instance, when we talk about versioning an API, we're talking about how we intend to treat breaking changes.
-When we decide to always use a JSON object with their API responses, we're making room for that response to grow over time.
-When we give guidance to not add a required field to an existing endpoint, we're making a promise to others using the API that we won't introduce certain kinds of change.
+When we decide to always use a JSON object with our API responses, we're making room for that response to grow over time.
+When we say we won't add a required field to an existing endpoint, we're making a promise to people using the API that we won't introduce certain kinds of change.

 There are best practices for dealing with change and evolving APIs, but they require a human to know them and spot any issues.
 They have to decide on their own if a change will cause something to break.
 This takes a lot of time—for many it's a full time job.